1. Glossary

 • Network – a computer or data network is a telecommunications network, which allows nodes to share resources.
 In computer networks, networked computing devices exchange data with each other using a data link.
 The connections between nodes are established using either cable media or wireless media.
 The best-known computer network is the Internet.*

-• Office365 – is the brand name Microsoft uses for a group of software and services subscriptions, which together provide productivity software and related services to subscribers.
+• Microsoft 365 – is the brand name Microsoft uses for a group of software and services subscriptions, which together provide productivity software and related services to subscribers.
 For consumers, the service allows the use of Microsoft Office apps on Windows and macOS, provides storage space on Microsoft's cloud storage service OneDrive, and grants 60 Skype minutes per month.
-For business users, Office 365 offers service plans providing e-mail and social networking services through hosted versions of Exchange Server, Skype for Business Server, SharePoint and Office Online, and integration with Yammer, as well as access to the Microsoft Office software.
+For business users, Microsoft 365 offers service plans providing e-mail and social networking services through hosted versions of Exchange Server, Skype for Business Server, SharePoint and Office Online, and integration with Yammer, as well as access to the Microsoft Office software.

 • 365 for Home;